mls-m5/medit/README.md

    - [ ] Diff
    - [ ] Blame
    - [ ] Commit (interaction where you select which files)
+- [ ] Support for multiple consoles for different usages.

 # Prioritized changes
 - [ ] Faster navigation